r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 #### Make your resume as machine-readable as possible

 _NEVER USE CANVA TO MAKE YOUR RESUME_.
 ATS are bad at reading Canva resumes.
-There are a number of free ATS-compliancy tools online to check that your resume is machine-readable.
+There are a number of free ATS compliance tools online to check that your resume is machine-readable.
 You should be able to highlight and copy the text of your PDF resume and paste it somewhere else without losing any of the information.
 Generally, avoid multi-column resume formats or anything that would not be